-All participating settings will receive:
+All participating settings received:

 - Bespoke training on making the most of something/somewhere that is local to you